craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Prime Timeline.md

 date:
 title: Scholars Unite
 content:
-A "common" language has been formed.
+A "common" language has been formed, based most on the languages of the Elves and Goblins.

 date: 013AF
 title: [[Arthur Simonson]] raises his sword
 content:
 The adventurer king makes his first moves against evil.
-He will soon find [[On those Involved with Arthur Simonson|good friends]].
+He will soon find [[On Peoples Involved with Arthur Simonson#Adventuring War Associates|good allies]].

 date: 025AF
 title: A long Wait